CostiCatargiu/NEWFireSmokeDataset_YoloModels/README.md

 $\color{cyan}{\textsf{Overall, the comprehensive nature of the FireAndSmoke dataset, with its wide range of scenes, perspectives, sizes, and environmental conditions, }}$
 $\color{cyan}{\textsf{makes it highly suitable for training robust machine learning models that can accurately and reliably detect and analyze fires in any situation.}}$

 d) The dataset contains three classes: fire, smoke and other.
 The 'other' category assists models in differentiating fire and smoke instances from other elements that could be mistaken for fire or smoke.
-Instances marked as 'other' also include natural and artificial light sources such as sunsets/sunrises, street lamps, bonfire glows, reflections,vehicle headlights, emergency lights on firefighter vehicles and lights from electronic screens, all of which could be mistaken for fire.
+Instances marked as 'other' also include natural and artificial light sources such as $\color{red}{\textsf{sunsets/sunrises, street lamps, bonfire glows, reflections,vehicle headlights,}}$ $\color{red}{\textsf{emergency lights on firefighter vehicles and lights from electronic screens, all of which could be mistaken for fire.}}$

 ## Dataset